-This 3 year pilot project took place between 2012 – 2015 and brought together teachers and dance artists to explore innovative ways to use dance and movement to deliver curriculum learning.
+This 3-year pilot project took place between 2012 and 2015, and brought together teachers and dance artists to explore innovative ways to use dance and movement to deliver curriculum learning.
 Following this work the principles of Discover Dance have been used for Continual Professional Development (CPD) training sessions and to be the focus of a Summer School held at iC4C in 2017.

 The Three Principles of Discover Dance:

 Watching dance in a theatre

 • Expanding students’ appreciation and understanding of dance as an artform

 • Supporting a visit to a professional dance show in a theatre

 • Strengthening links between dance organisations, professionals and schools

 Live professional dance in the classroom

 • Delivering the curriculum in an exciting way

 • Investigating curriculum material through professional in-school performance